Call (303) 775-3221 Free Estimate

 How long does a service upgrade take in Greenwood Village?

 Plan for a full day without power for a standard upgrade.
-A 400-amp service may require additional coordination with Xcel.
-The full timeline from first visit through final inspection is typically two to four weeks.
+The full timeline from first visit through final inspection is typically two to four weeks when you factor in permits and Xcel scheduling.

 Get It Checked

-Whether you're adding an EV charger, planning a remodel, or just want to know where your service stands, a load calculation is the starting point.
+Whether you're adding an EV charger, planning a remodel, or just want to know where your service stands, an evaluation is the starting point.

 We'll come to your house, evaluate the panel and service, and tell you what you've got and what it can handle.
 There's no charge for the estimate.
 Learn more about what a service change involves.